-Most of us want to take care of our immune system but we don’t understand how it works well enough to know how best to support our unique system.
+Most of us want to support our immune system but we don’t understand how it works well enough to know how best to support our unique system.
 It is empowering to learn a bit of the physiology so we can better understand why the choices we make with diet and lifestyle impact our body the way it does.
-It drives me nuts to be told what to do with out understanding why, I find most people I work with agree.
+It drives me nuts to be told what to do with out understanding why.
+I find most people I work with agree.

 The Immune System is a complex and dynamic system, which changes with our environment and diet.

 Here are the basics to help you start thinking around what might impacting your immune system.
-Add what you need to boost it and consider what you might need to remove that might be reducing its effectiveness.
+Add what you need to boost its various functions and layers and consider what you might need to remove that might be reducing its effectiveness and barrier functions.

 IMMUNE SYSTEM 101